NVIDIA/ais-k8s/docs/troubleshooting.md

 ### Solving a Split-brain

-Below is one reliable series of steps to solve this scenario, assuming you are using the [local-path stateStorageClass option](./state_storage.md).
+Below is one reliable series of steps to solve this scenario, assuming you are using the [local-path stateStorage.pvc.storageClass option](./state_storage.md).
 Other state storage options may store the metadata elsewhere, such as `/etc/ais`.

 1. Identify a working AIS node of the **same type** as the one to fix (`target` or `proxy`)
 1. (optional) For proxies, remove the label from the node to avoid load balancer using it during the process.